New Destructive Malware Intentionally Bricks IoT Devices

 And it wouldn't be too surprising if people have been killed already.
 We just wouldn't hear abou tit, or the operators might not even kno

+The Internet of Things shall henceforth be known as the catchy and marketable Silicon Valley-ish term: ID10T.
+Marketing companies please feel free to use this idea freely.
+Want to crank it to 10?
+ID10T.
+See how cool that is?
+You're welcome.

-Was already broken (Score:4, Insightful)
+Was already broken (Score:5, Insightful)

 These devices were already broken.
 Now they are non-functional as well.